How to Convert ABSA Bank Statement to Excel or CSV

 I'm reconciling these bank statement transactions against our invoices.
 One row per transaction.
 Extract: Transaction Date, Description, Reference, Debit, Credit, Balance.
 Format all dates as YYYY-MM-DD.
 Ensure all amount fields have 2 decimal places.
 Keep debit and credit in separate columns.
 Join multiline descriptions into a single cell.

-That level of control is what makes the output usable.
-If you want to categorize bank transactions from PDF, do it after you have a stable table with clean dates, descriptions, references, and amount columns.
-Categorization works best when the extraction has already separated debits from credits and kept narrative text intact, because that gives you something reliable to map into expense, income, transfer, or reconciliation buckets.
+Those instructions make the file usable for review, import prep, and reconciliation.
+If you want to categorise bank transactions from PDF, do it after you have a stable table with clean dates, descriptions, references, and amount columns.
+Categorisation works best when the extraction has already separated debits from credits and kept narrative text intact, because that gives you something reliable to map into expense, income, transfer, or reconciliation buckets.

 Preparing ABSA Transaction Data for Xero and Month-End Reconciliation

-Once your ABSA PDF has been converted into rows and columns, the real value is in how usable that data becomes for bookkeeping.
-Before you import anything, check which ABSA route produced the file.
-A standard account statement download is the usual starting point for conversion.
+Once your ABSA PDF has been converted into rows and columns, check that the file still matches the process it will feed.
+A standard account statement is the usual starting point.
 A stamped statement is explicitly PDF-first and may need more cleanup.
-If you came from ABSA's separate credit-card statement flow, confirm the exported layout still matches the columns your Xero or reconciliation process expects.
-For month-end work, the most useful fields are usually transaction date, description, debit, credit, running balance, and reference or payee details.
-If your converter can also preserve statement page context or separate reference text from the main description, that makes exception-checking faster when an ABSA line needs to be traced back to the original statement.
+If you came from ABSA's separate credit-card statement flow, confirm that the exported layout still has the columns your Xero import or reconciliation process expects: transaction date, description, debit, credit, running balance, and reference or payee details.

 The same cleanup also makes bank statement reconciliation much faster.
 You can match ABSA statement activity against invoices, receipts, cashbook entries, and prior ledger postings without stopping to fix broken rows one by one.
 Running balances are especially useful here: they help you spot missing lines, duplicate imports, and date-order problems before they distort your reconciliation.
 If you are moving from conversion into matching and exception handling, follow the next-step bank reconciliation workflow after conversion.